asdfghj1237890/chrome2nas-m3u8/README.md

 2. Project folder (example): `/volume1/docker/video-downloader/`
 3. Downloads folder (example): `/volume1/<YOUR_SHARED_FOLDER_NAME>/downloads/completed`
 4. Ensure the account you use in Container Manager has **read/write** permissions to both folders
+   - If you see permission errors later (can’t write to `/downloads`), re-check DSM folder permissions and try creating a test file in the downloads folder.

 ##### 3. Download & extract release (DSM UI)
 1. Download `WebVideo2NAS-downloader-docker.zip` from GitHub Releases